official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 the view that Iraqi behaviour was preventing UNMOVIC from carrying out its tasks, should certainly have prompted a review.

-76

-The Report of the Iraq Inquiry

 # The search for WMD
 571. Section 4.4 considers the impact of the failure to find stockpiles of WMD in Iraq in the months immediately after the invasion, and of the emerging conclusions of the Iraq Survey Group (ISG), on:

-•  the Government’s response to demands for an independent judge‑led inquiry
+*  the Government’s response to demands for an independent judge‑led inquiry
-•  the Government’s public presentation of the nature of the threat from Saddam
+*  the Government’s public presentation of the nature of the threat from Saddam

 into pre‑conflict intelligence on Iraq; and